igorganich/halmos-helpers-lib/README.md

 # halmos-helpers-lib
 **halmos-helpers-lib** is a solidity library for quick and convenient preparation of solidity project for symbolic execution stateful checks under the [halmos](https://github.com/a16z/halmos) engine.
+The main idea of this library is to allow the test developer to create powerful symbolic tests, covering as much work as possible automatically (for example, now you don't need to implement monstrous **handlers** with custom **callback** implementations - this is processed automatically).
+It contains functionality for automatic processing of **reentrancy**, malicious and fully mocked external contracts, **DoS** scenarios, provides a framework for flexible stateful invariant testing, using many optimizations and much more!

 Essentially, it is a collection of contracts that, through some abstractions that symbolic execution allows, provide the ability to describe the check **setup**, **scenarios**, and **invariants** in a fairly abstract way.

 Important thing: despite the fact that there is already some powerful functionality, in the real world you can encounter some usage limitations.
 Therefore, I would like even **RECOMMEND** adapting and patching the code of this library for your specific cases, using the existing functionality as a basis.
 ## Target halmos version
-This library is currently compatible with `halmos 0.2.7`.
+This library is currently compatible with `halmos 0.3.0`.
 Many features are not compatible with older halmos versions.
 I also cannot guarantee that it will work on newer versions of halmos.
 I will try to keep it compatible with the latest version of halmos.
 Feel free to make pull requests to both help me keep it fresh and to suggest any changes to the functionality.
 ## How to connect this library to your test suite?
 1. Clone this repository (or add it as a submodule to your repository)
 2. Add **halmos-helpers-lib** to your `remappings.txt`: